pereira-andre/Scarpy/README.md

 ### Features

-- Collect data from a range of web pages on Stand Virtual.
+- Collects data from a variety of Stand Virtual web pages.
-- Store the collected data in .csv or .json formats.
+- Stores data in .csv or .json formats.
-- Analyze the data to identify market trends and find the best automobile deals.
+- Analyzes the data to identify market trends and find the best automobile deals.

 ### Prerequisites

-Before running the program, ensure you have Python installed on your system.
-You will also need several libraries for the application to function correctly.
+Before running the program, ensure you have Python installed on your operating system.
+Some libraries are required for the app to function correctly.

 ### Required Libraries